NituRoy/hello-world/README.md

 # hello-world
-hi starting at GitHub platform, hope will make some good project.
+Hi starting at GitHub platform, hope will make some good project.
+Welcome to this platform, I will be happy to share and come up with something very interesting development as a team.
+Nice to have you all as team members.